wildfly/quickstart/helloworld-jms/README.md

 Deployment Note
 ---------------

 By default, the JMS messaging provider is not deployed with the standalone JBoss AS 7 server.
 You will either need to run a domain server, or configure the standalone server for JMS message.
 Please refer to the JBoss AS 7 Documentation for further details.

+To run the standalone server with JMS Messaging enabled

+    standalone.sh -c standalone-full.xml